Should I Get an Appraisal Before Selling My House or Use a CMA?

 Rural location

-A CMA compares the subject property to nearby homes that have similar features, were built around the same time, and have recently sold or gone under contract.
-This data is readily available in suburban or urban areas, and even more so in planned development communities with plenty of market activity to pull from.
-But in remote locations, recent comparable sales can be hard to come by, making it challenging to assess a property’s market value.
+A CMA evaluates the subject property by comparing it to nearby homes with similar features built around the same time and recently sold or gone under contract.
+This data is readily available in suburban or urban areas and even more so in planned development communities with plenty of market activity to pull from.
+But, in remote locations, recent comparable sales can be hard to come by, making it challenging to assess a property’s market value.

 “With so many different variables, rural properties are never cookie-cutter in terms of appraising value,” says Taflinger, who works with many such properties, including horse farms with outbuildings, pole barns, mobile homes, and even indoor riding arenas.